We use some essential cookies to make this website work.

-Each school decides its uniform and must not discriminate based on gender, race, disability, sexual orientation or belief.
+Each school decides its uniform and must not discriminate based on sex, race, disability, sexual orientation, gender reassignment, religion or belief.

 The head teacher can discipline your child for not wearing the school uniform.
 Your child can be suspended or expelled if they repeatedly ignore the uniform rules.

 Talk to the head teacher if your child isn’t wearing the uniform, including PE kit, because you can’t afford it.